nus-cs2103-AY1920S1/duke/docs/README.md

 ### `delete` - Deletes a task in task list.

-The user can delete a specific task from the task list.
-The user needs to identify the task to be deleted with the task number, by checking the task list.
+You can delete a specific task from the task list.
+You need to identify the task to be deleted with the task number, by checking the task list.

+Format: `delete INDEX_TASK`
+where `INDEX_TASK`: Index of the task in your task list.
+To check the index, you can use the `list` command to refer to the index.

 Example of usage: